...

 Fathers Have Rights: Unlocking the Superpowers of Texas Dads!

 When fathers seek our counsel, they often express a concern that has echoed through their social circles: the perception that fathers can’t obtain a fair outcome from a judge in a Texas divorce, mainly when it involves their children.
 Is there truth to this belief?
-Let’s explore the rights and duties that fathers are afforded under the Texas Family Code, debunking misconceptions and shedding light on the legal landscape that empowers fathers in the Lone Star State.
+Let’s delve into the rights and duties granted to fathers under the Texas Family Code.
+We’ll debunk misconceptions and shed light on the legal landscape that empowers fathers in the Lone Star State.

 Understanding Parental Rights and Responsibilities in Texas – Video